Apribojimas/Cpp_Goodies/README.md

 * [C++ PropertySystem](https://github.com/KonanM/CppProperties) - this library are a wrapper around a value and a signal
 * [xproperty](https://github.com/jupyter-xeus/xproperty) - C++ properties and observer pattern
 * [EntityPlus](https://github.com/Yelnats321/EntityPlus) - EntityPlus is an Entity Component System library
+* [Event notifier](https://github.com/Stypox/event-notifier) - A C++ header-only library that lets you connect events to functions with a small and intuitive interface.

 # MPMC queue (multi-consumer multi-producer)
 * [moodycamel::ConcurrentQueue](https://github.com/cameron314/concurrentqueue) - An industrial-strength lock-free queue for C++.